realnimish/polkadot-amm/tutorial.md

 Helps swap a token to another.
 It takes the amount of token in input field *From* and estimates the amount of token in input field *To* and vise versa, and also helps set the slippage tolerance while swapping.

 * **WithdrawComponent** :-
 Helps withdraw the share one has.
-Also enables to withdraw to his maximum limit.
+Also enables them to withdraw to his maximum limit.

 * **Account** :-
 Shows the pool detail and the account details.
 It enables to switch between accounts in the application.